tashk85/rails-assessment/README.md

 - Heroku for deployment

 ### Instructions on how to setup, configure and use your App.

+When first opening the app, you will be taken to a landing page that has 2 links: Sign up as a Printer, and Sign up as a Designer.
+Users may choose either role as their account type, and this will let them sign up.

+####If you are a designer

+You can make a new listing by clicking 'Create listing', where you will enter the details of the design you need printed.

 ## Design Documentation including,
 ### Design Process